Speaking at planning committees

 - Make personal or slanderous statements which could result in legal action against you

-- Refer to sensitive personal information about any other person (for advice on what this means please contact the Local Authority)
+- Refer to sensitive personal information about any other person (for advice on what this means please contact us)

 - To make the most effective use of your time try not to repeat Committee report information